paulYRP/DNAm_ArrayWorkflow/README.md

 --------------
 ## News

-Here’s a new **News section entry** following your exact style and tone — clear, concise, and consistent with your example — describing the new `MODEL` and `MODELS` features and parallel execution logic:

 ### 28/10/2025

 - Added support for **multiple models** using the `MODEL` and `MODELS` variables inside the Makefile.